 Author Archives: admin

 What are you working on now?
-I am writing THOUGH HELL SHOULD BAR THE WAY, a different RCN space opera.
+I am editing THOUGH HELL SHOULD BAR THE WAY, an RCN novel for Baen.

 The Ohio Statehouse is one of America’s finest examples of Greek Revival architecture and is one of the oldest working statehouses in the United States.
 The Ohio Statehouse was completed in 1861 after 22 years of construction.
 From the nearly … Continue reading